SixSq/sixsq.github.io/_vendors/ai-edgelabs.md

 for_logistics: Protect against cyberattacks with powerful and autonomous AI platform.
 for_telco: Protect against cyberattacks with powerful and autonomous AI platform.
 for_transport: Protect against cyberattacks with powerful and autonomous AI platform.
-for_retail: Protect against cyberattacks with powerful and autonomous AI platform.
+for_retail: Protect against cyberattacks with powerful AI platform.
 for_manufacturing: Protect against cyberattacks with powerful and autonomous AI platform.
 for_energy: Protect against cyberattacks with powerful and autonomous AI platform.
 top: true